 Made of concrete, it seems a bit dated for today's post-modern eyes.
 It feels derelict if not ugly, surrounded only by favelas during the year, when it serves smaller cultural events.

 However, it is transformed and comes to life during Carnival.
 It becomes truly magnificent and overpowering, lit up with special effects on Samba Parade nights, filled with thousands of cheering spectators and surrounded by many other thousands who could not get in.

-It is currently under reconstruction according to Niemeyer's original design and will hold around 90,000 spectators from 2014 Carnival onwards, to accommodate the ever-growing Rio Carnival Parade and for the opening ceremonies of the 2016 Olympic Games.
+It has recently been reconstructed according to Niemeyer's original design to hold around 72,000 spectators from 2018 Carnival onwards, to accommodate the ever-growing Rio Carnival Parade and for the opening ceremonies of the 2018 Olympic Games.